Sen. Joyce Krawiec speaks to an anti-abortion rally in Winston-Salem in 2017. (file photo)

 Sen. Joyce Krawiec, a Republican lawmaker from Forsyth County, told a conservative group during a Zoom conference call on Friday that she wants North Carolina to repeal its certificate of need law, which requires hospitals and other healthcare providers to obtain permission from the state before expanding with new facilities and equipment.

 “It only benefits the people who are already in business, already providing, and that want to keep their competition out — simple as that,” Krawiec said during the “town hall” hosted by Americans For Prosperity and joined by 31 participants.
-Americans for Prosperity is backed by David Koch, the libertarian billionaire owner of Koch Industries.
+Americans for Prosperity is backed by Charles Koch, the libertarian billionaire owner of Koch Industries.

 Repealing the certificate of need law is also a priority of Americans For Prosperity.